daromatej/demo/README.md

-Demo app demonstrating usage of the the modern android libraries, concepts and architectures:
+Demo app demonstrating usage of the the modern android libraries, components and architectures:

 Libraries
 - Dagger2